Earture/YKiss/README.md

 ---|-----------
 11to16 | A0toA5
 2to10 | 2to10
+* pleas connect 10K Pull-down resistor to all used PIN
 ### STEP 4 : enjoy the YK-10 with Ykiss just as a normal midi keyboard !
   don't need MIDI cable*,just use the USB to connet to your PC,of course you should uninstall the jumper between pin4 and pin6 first ! just you see,the keyboard don't have any chips,but a pure matrix keyboard,